Our task

 Our generation must take care of the Swedish nuclear waste

-SKB, the Swedish Nuclear Fuel and Waste Management Company, is engaged in one of Sweden’s largest environmental protection projects.
-Our task is to deal with all the radioactive waste from nuclear power plants in Sweden in a safe way.
+The Swedish Nuclear Fuel and Waste Management Company, SKB’s task is to manage all the radioactive waste from nuclear power plants in Sweden in a safe way.

 Since the middle of 1960s we have been using electricity generated by nuclear power in Sweden.
 We who have benefited from this electricity also have a responsibility to future generations to deal with the waste it has given rise to.
 We must have a solution that can function without monitoring and control and will also be safe in the very distant future.

 SKB is owned by the nuclear power companies.
-They have a statutory duty to deal with the disposal of Swedish nuclear waste and to pay for these operations.
+They have a statutory duty to manage the disposal of Swedish nuclear waste and to pay for these operations.

 Today we have a system for dealing with nuclear waste that works.
 Since the mid-1980s both the Final Repository for Short-Lived Radioactive Waste (SFR) and Central Interim Storage Facility for Spent Nuclear Fuel (Clab) have been in operation.
 Safe transport of radioactive waste from the nuclear power plants takes place using our ship the M/S Sigrid.